dk1028/bayesianppi-mri/README.md

    This script:

    * Simulates multiple datasets under a Bernoulli chain-rule model with known true parameters.
-   * Fits the Bayesian chain-rule model using PyMC.
-   * Computes empirical coverage of 95% credible intervals.
+   * Uses **conjugate Beta posterior updates** (rather than MCMC) for the base estimator.
-   * Plots histograms of posterior means and medians of the target quantity.
+   * Computes interval summaries and plots histograms of posterior means / medians of the target quantity.

 2. **Prior predictive checks** (`prior_predictive_checks.py`)